-Our effective income tax rate for the six months ended June 30, 2005 was 43% compared to 54% for the six months ended June 30, 2004.
+Our effective income tax rate for the nine months ended September 30, 2005 was 38% compared to 55% for the nine months ended September 30, 2004.
 Our statutory tax rate is 38.5% and consists of the Federal income tax rate of 34% and North Carolina income tax rate of 4.5%, net of the federal benefit.
-Our effective income tax rate is higher than our statutory rate primarily due to our inability to currently recognize an income tax benefit for our operating losses in Hong Kong and China.
+Currently, we do not recognize an income tax benefit for our operating losses in Hong Kong and China.
 We cannot recognize this income tax benefit due to the uncertainty of generating sufficient future taxable income in these tax jurisdictions to offset the existing losses.
-Our effective income tax rate is lower than the same period in 2004 primarily due to a lesser income tax impact of our foreign operations, including both the effect of the 2005 foreign operating losses being a smaller percentage of pre-tax income and the lower income tax impact of foreign operations in 2005 than estimated in 2004.
+Our effective income tax rate is lower than the same period in 2004 primarily due to a lesser income tax impact of our foreign operations, including 2005 foreign operating losses being a smaller percentage of pre-tax income.